beneboy/rust-cuts/README.md

 ## Supercharged terminal commands with templating and context

-## Why Rust Cuts?

-- **Stop fighting your shell history.** Run complex commands with a single keystroke
+**Stop fighting your shell history.** Turn complex, hard-to-remember commands into simple, reusable templates with interactive prompts.

+## What Makes Rust Cuts Different

-- **Templated commands with prompts.** No more editing long commands by hand
+- 🎯 Guided parameter input means no more remembering syntax or editing long commands
-- **Context-aware execution.** Automatically set working directory and environment variables
+- 🎨 Full context control gives each command its own working directory and environment
+- 📚 Instant fuzzy search finds any command in milliseconds, no matter how many you have
+- 🔧 Templates include default values, descriptions, and validation
+- ⚡ Modern terminal UX built for the way developers actually work today

+The key insight: **most command-line tools assume you remember everything**.
+Rust Cuts assumes you don't, and that's perfectly fine.

 ## What?